Swiss-Library-Service-Platform/slsp-cloudapps-resources/slides/slides.md

 **What Cloud Apps CAN do:**
 - Access and manipulate data via Alma REST API
-- Custom workflows and automations
+- Workflow shortcuts and automations
 - Integration with external systems and APIs
 - NZ API access via Cloud App Proxy